Zaxx0n/201_reading_notes/Read_Class_07.md

 # Powershell
 Why is Powershell important?
 - You can automate or execute advanced operations via terminal in Windows systems
-- Generally, it is  used by systems administrators and engineerse
+- Generally, it is  used by systems administrators and engineers
-- Attackers use PowerShell to navigate through environemnts, knowing how
+- Attackers use PowerShell to navigate through environments, knowing how
     attackers use the tool helps to defend against attacks.
-- Looks good on a resume
+- Also, it looks good on a resume!

 Generally some of the best practice are to: